MonkeyD-IchiJou/LunaProject/README.md

 # Current engine Features
 - Multiplatform friendly : Settle platform specific codes such as creating windows and handling inputs/events.

 - Multithreaded environment : input && game loop concurrently running in its own threads.
 In game loop, when rendering the previous framepacket, at the same time, updating the next framepacket.
+Also, thanks to vulkan, I can record command buffers concurrently too

 - Deferred Shading Rendering Graphics pipeline: no more forward rendering